ninest/NextBusSG/README.md

 - [x] Ability to save buses at a particular stop as a favorite
   - [x] Confirm user's action of adding/removing from favorites using bottom sheets
     - [ ] Display a toast when a favorite has been added/removed to notfy the user of their actions
+    - [ ] Use slidable widget for adding and removing favorites
   - [x] Automatically show the arrival time of favorite buses at stops (if user is at stop)
   - [x] Add ability to view all favorites in a ~~popup~~ page
   - [x] Show message prompting user to add a favorite if there are no favorites